- Search The Registry

 - My Account

 *Warren M. Robbins was born on this date in 1923.
 He was a white Jewish-American art collector.

 Warren Murray Robbins was born in Worcester, Massachusetts, to Jewish immigrants from Ukraine.
-He attended the University of New Hampshire where he earned a bachelor's degree in English in 1945.
+He attended the University of New Hampshire, earning a bachelor's degree in English in 1945.
 He was awarded a master's degree from the University of Michigan in 1949, majoring in history.
 After graduating from college, he taught briefly at Nurnberg American High School and then became a cultural affairs officer for the State Department.

-While working as a cultural attaché for the State Department Embassy in Bonn, he was walking the streets of Hamburg in the late 1950s or early 1960s when he impulsively entered into an antique shop and spent $15 on a carved-wood figure of a man and woman, the work of the Yoruba people of Nigeria.
+While working as a cultural attaché for the State Department Embassy in Bonn, he was walking the streets of Hamburg in the late 1950s or early 1960s when he impulsively entered an antique shop and spent $15 on a carved-wood figure of a man and woman, the work of the Yoruba people.
 Back in Hamburg a year later, he spent $1,000 on 32 African masks, textiles, and other pieces in a different shop.
 Robbins purchased a home in Washington, D.C. which he decorated with the 33 items he had brought back from Europe and adorned the rooms with tropical plants to evoke the jungles of Africa.
 After an article was printed about his collection in The Washington Post, he invited curious visitors who started appearing at his door to take a look.